japl-lang/JustAnotherJAPL/docs/bytecode.md

 - A string representing the branch name of the git repo from which JAPL was compiled, prepended with its size represented as a single 8-bit unsigned integer.
 Due to this encoding the branch name can't be longer than 256 characters, which is a length deemed appropriate for this purpose
 - A 40 bytes hexadecimal string, pinpointing the version of the compiler down to the exact commit hash in the JAPL repository, particularly useful when testing development versions
 - An 8 byte (64 bit) UNIX timestamp (starting from the Unix Epoch of January 1st 1970 at 00:00), representing the date and time when the file was created
-- A 32 bytes SHA256 checksum of the source file's contents, used to track file changes
+- A 32 byte SHA256 checksum of the source file's contents, used to track file changes

 ### Constant section

 This section of the file follows the headers and is meant to store all constants needed upon startup by the JAPL virtual machine.
 For example, the code `var x = 1;` would have the number one as a constant.
 Constants are just an ordered sequence of compile-time types as described in the sections above.
+The constant section's end is marked with the byte `0x59`.

 ### Code section

 After the headers and the constant section follows the code section, which stores the actual bytecode instructions the compiler has emitted.
 They're encoded as a linear sequence of bytes.
+The code section's size is fixed and is encoded as a 3-byte (24 bit) integer right after the constant section's end marker, limiting the maximum number of bytecode instructions per bytecode file to 16777216.

 ### Modules

 When compiling source files, one bytecode file is produced per source file.
 These bytecode dumps are stored inside `~/.cache` under *nix systems and `C:\Windows\Temp` under windows systems.
 Since JAPL allows explicit visibility specifiers that alter the way namespaces are built at runtime (and, partially, resolved at compile-time) by selectively
-(not) exporting symbols to the outside world, these directives need to be specified in the bytecode file
+(not) exporting symbols to the outside world, these directives need to be specified in the bytecode file (TODO).